AtomicTyler1/PEAKGreenScreen/README.md

 This mod adds a green screen to the airport scene!
 It is in place where the scoutmaster lives and has configurable colours!

+Now with support for AirportRemixed!

-It includes custo lighting too!
+It includes custom lighting too!
 Feel free to contribute ot add even more configs even though it has so many.

-(Test, this is for a feature in working on in the PEAK Modding Discord)